ULL-MII-SYTWS/vuepress-apuntes/docs/src/practicas/graphql-server.md

 ## Resolvers

+A **resolver is a function that resolves a value for a type or field in a schema**.

 A **resolver** is a function that connects **schema fields** and **types** to various backends.
 Resolvers provide the instructions for turning a GraphQL operation into data.

 A resolver can retrieve data from or write data to anywhere, including a SQL, No-SQL, or graph database, a [micro-service](/temas/async/message-queues), and a REST API.
 Resolvers can also return strings, ints, null, and other types.

+Resolvers can return objects or scalars like Strings, Numbers, Booleans, etc.

+- If an **Object** is returned, execution **continues to the next child field**.
+- If a **scalar** is returned (typically at a leaf node of the AST), execution completes.
+- If **`null`** is returned, execution halts and does not continue.

 To define our resolvers we create now the object `root` mapping the  schema fields (`students`, `student`, `addStudent`, `setMarkdown`) to their corresponding functions: